 Welcome to the stimulating and rewarding profession of speech-language pathology and the Department of Communication Disorders and Sciences at Eastern Illinois University.

 CDS offers current, challenging and applied curriculum in its academic and clinical requirements.
-It is a program of study for speech-language pathology or audiology within the College of Sciences.
+It is a program of study for speech-language pathology or audiology within the College of Health & Human Services.

 Internship supervisors and employers report EIU students are very well-prepared to work in medical and educational settings.

 All students have passed the ASHA Praxis exam for many years.
 Mean test scores on ASHA Praxis exam are 5-10% ABOVE state and national averages

 EIU faculty are the clinical supervisors, not adjunct staff.
 EIU faculty members provide mentoring, demonstration, clinical resources, and scaffolded clinical expectations as part of the clinical instruction process.
 We see clinical assignments as a valuable clinical teaching opportunity.

 Undergraduate and graduate students in EIU’s Speech-Language-Hearing Clinic provide diagnostic and treatment services to more than 100 clients per semester.
 Clients include toddlers, preschoolers, elementary, high school and college-age students with a variety of speech and language disorders.
 Adults with acquired disorders such as voice, aphasia, cognitive-communication, dysarthria, and apraxia are also seen at the clinic.
 EIU supervisors also provide services with graduate students at local schools.

 EIU graduate students receive a wide variety of clinical experiences prior to full-time internships.